Best Airdrops Crypto Cards 2026

 The most valuable airdrop card is not the one with the highest point multiplier.
 It is the one where (Guaranteed Cashback + Conservative TGE Value - Annual Fee - Opportunity Cost) = Highest Positive Number.
 With KAST's Season 5 framing retired in May 2026, the two active pre-TGE plays with the firmest commitments are xPlace (confirmed $XP token, Q4 2026 TGE) and Tuyo (2026 TGE planned, 20% of supply reserved for users, and a free self-custodial USDC card that costs nothing to use while you wait).

-Tria combines the highest guaranteed cashback floor (1.5-6%) with a self-custodial card model, but its Season 2 XP accumulation window is now closed.
+Tria combines a high (if now capped) cashback rate (1.5-6%, to each tier's monthly cap) with a self-custodial card model and a live Season 3 points-and-mystery-box program, though the meaningful boxes are whale-gated.
 KAST still issues KAST Points on Premium and Luxe tiers, but with no published TGE date or conversion ratio, treat any future airdrop there as speculation rather than a planned event.
 Never sacrifice guaranteed cashback for speculative points unless you have done the break-even math.
 Farm airdrops as a bonus on spending you would do anyway, not as an investment strategy.

 One more thing: have an exit plan before any TGE happens.
 Most airdrop tokens spike at launch, then decline 60-80% within three months as farmers sell.
 Decide in advance whether you will sell immediately, sell half and hold half, or hold everything.
 The safest approach is to sell enough at TGE to recover whatever cashback you sacrificed by choosing an airdrop card, then treat the rest as a free position.